Trauma Distinction Program

-How is this related to the ACT Workshop?
+How is this related to the National Action Plan?

 The goal of the ACT Workshop was to adapt a number of proposed draft Trauma distinction indicators with revisions to address the particular lens of the SCI population.
 They will provide a starting point to craft a national strategy to “measure for improvement” that will help better describe and improve the journey of care for persons with SCI across Canada.